PRESS CONTACT: Dean Pearce at 1.646.992.8312 or email@example.com

 After additional investigation, the British Crown Prosecution Service charged Sacoolas with causing Dunn’s death by dangerous driving.
 Sacoolas has refused to return to the United Kingdom to face Britain’s justice system.
 The United Kingdom made an extradition request to the United States, which was denied.
 The State Department described the denial as final.

-Therefore, Plaintiffs are compelled to bring this civil action in U.S. federal court.
+Plaintiffs bring this civil action in U.S. federal court and seek trial by jury.

 This case is Dunn v.
 Sacoolas Case No. Case 1:20-cv-01052 D, in the United States District Court, Eastern District of Virginia.